realityforge/planet_quake/docs/games.md

 Weapon dropping, using the `\drop` command will eject current weapon, eject picked-up items, eject ammo, eject active power-up, eject runes, eject persistent power-ups like guard and returns to their podium at the team base, ejects health orbs in a medic situation.

 ### USE_BOUNCE_CMD
-allow clients to specify bouncing rockets
+Allow clients to specify bouncing rockets with the `\bounce` command.

 ### USE_BOUNCE_RPG
 Bouncing rockets bounce off of walls.
 Can be enabled from map item's SPAWNFLAGS or server enabled.

 ### USE_BOUNCE_RAIL
-bouncing rail guns
+Railgun fire bounces off of walls instead of going through them or hitting stopping after the first impact.

 ### USE_CLOAK_CMD
 Infinite invisibility cloak with `\cloak` command.